 In the pantheon of great American literature, Booth Tarkington stands alone as perhaps the most forgettable writer to ever win the Pulitzer on two separate occasions.
 Tarkington is one of three writers to accomplish the feat, the others are William Faulkner and John Updike (as of 2020 Colson Whitehead has also joined the exclusive club of two-time Pulitzer Prize winners).
 In his day, Tarkington was one of America’s most celebrated writers.
 Today, he is wholly forgotten, except for the few readers who decide to venture through the Pulitzer Prize winners.
 In both of his Pulitzer Prize-winning novels, Tarkington attempts to portray the decline of the old Midwestern gentry.
-His books hearken back to the old railroad and mining industries of the 1870s, and he laments the rise of new industries, namely the growth of factories and automobiles.
+His books hearken back to the railroad and mining industries of the 1870s, and he laments the rise of new industries, namely the growth of factories and automobiles.
 Tarkington has a particular nostalgia for America’s Gilded Age past.
 Additionally, both of Tarkington’s Pulitzer Prize-winning novels were made into memorable Hollywood films, however, in a rare turn of events, both of the film adaptations greatly overshadow the original novels (most notably, Orson Welles’s The Magnificent Ambersons but also Alice Adams starring Katherine Hepburn.
-Feel free to read my reviews of both films at the attacked links).
+Feel free to read my reviews of both films at the attached links).